scenaristeur/sphero-carto/README.md

 sphero-carto
 ============
 version en français plus bas ;-)

 English :

-Using Sphero http://www.gosphero.com/fr/ to map an environment, a house, a room.
+Using Sphero http://www.gosphero.com/fr/ for mapping an environment, a house, a room.
 Sphero-carto is a component of the project http://smag0.blogspot.fr/

 Sphero-carto for android

 Sphero-carto is in two parts:

-UISmag -> application to control Sphero -> created a AsmagSphero.apk implementation https://github.com/scenaristeur/sphero-carto/blob/master/UiSmag/bin/UiSmag.apk Connect your sphero bluetooth. used manually or by clicking the "Auto" button, the stop button stops the automatic mode.
+- UISmag -> application to control Sphero -> created a AsmagSphero.apk https://github.com/scenaristeur/sphero-carto/blob/master/UiSmag/bin/UiSmag.apk Application
+Connect your sphero bluetooth.

+used manually or by clicking the "Auto" button, the stop button stops the automatic mode.
   When you click on the bonton "Sleep" a "smag-sphero-last.txt" file is generated on the SD card in the "sphero-smag"

-SmagSpheroCarto: to compile with APDE: https://play.google.com/store/apps/details?id=com.calsignlabs.apde (do not forget to add permissions (read_external_storage in "Sketch Properties" / "Sketch permissions "-> SmagSpheroCarto created an application that allows you to view the trace ds Sphero
+  - SmagSpheroCarto: to compile with APDE: https://play.google.com/store/apps/details?id=com.calsignlabs.apde (do not forget to add permissions (read_external_storage in "Sketch Properties" / "Sketch Permissions" -> SmagSpheroCarto created an application to view the trace ds Sphero

 TODO:
-manage standby phone
+  - Managing standby phone
-correct errors on positions collision
+  - Correct errors positions on collision
+  - Delete duplicate points
+  - Export to RDF for reuse in other applications

 ----------------------------------------------------------------------------------
 Francais :